Pharmaceutical Use of Cocaine

 As cocaine became a popular ingredient in alcoholic drinks, scientists and pharmaceutical companies were investigating possible medical uses for this drug.

 German pharmaceutical company Merck began producing very small amounts of the drug in the early 1860s.
 Total output through the late 1870s was only about 50 grams a year.
 In the US, pharmaceutical company Parke Davis also began producing the drug.

 Then in the 1880s, medical uses of the drug began to be revealed.
 For example, Merck’s promotional materials touted the drug as a remedy for the morphine addiction suffered by many former Civil War soldiers.

 One of the early enthusiasts for the drug was Sigmund Freud who was eager to gain fame and wealth so he could marry.
 He was interested in the opportunity offered by this new drug and began to experiment on himself and friends.
 He wrote to his fiancee, “I take very small doses of it regularly against depression and against indigestion and with the most brilliant of success.”
 Dr. Freud used this drug on himself and his associates for the next decade and wrote his glowing praise for cocaine in the 70-page report “Uber Cocaine.”

-In 1884, cocaine's value in performing eye surgery were discovered by Freud's friend Dr. Koller.
+In 1884, cocaine’s value in performing eye surgery was discovered by Freud’s friend Dr. Koller.
 The drug not only numbed the eye but restricted bleeding because it tightened up blood vessels.
 This development was another step forward in the popularity of cocaine in medical use.

 Production of cocaine began to increase greatly in response to increased medical use.
 In 1883, Merck produced only four-tenths of a kilo of the drug.
 By 1885, their production had rocketed to 83,343 kg.
 This increase began just two months after Dr. Koller’s report on cocaine for eye surgery was published.